nahid383/ph-batch14-assignment01/README.md

 ---

-## 📄 License
+## 📜 License

-This project is created for learning purposes and is free to use.
+This project was created for educational purposes as part of the **Programming Hero AI Driven Web Engineering Course (Batch 14)**.
+Feel free to explore, learn from, and use it as a reference for your own projects.